CodemateLtd/codemate-site/content/post/considering-flutter.md

 draft: false
 ---

+## Giving Flutter a go

-Most people, including me 4 months ago, don’t know what the heck Flutter is.
+> Most people, including me 4 months ago, don’t know what the heck Flutter is.

+*Author: Iiro Krankka, iOS and Android Developer at Codemate Ltd.*

+---

 ## Yet another one of these frameworks
 I accidentally stumbled upon **Flutter** when reading about Google’s Fuchsia.
 Hearing about Flutter being the *native SDK for Fuchsia*, I had to take a look.